jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     - `False` is not `None`
     - `True` is not `None`

-    What else can we discover?
-    How can we use this information to build programs?
+    Using what we know so far, what else can we discover and how can we use it to build programs?

 - #### <span style="color:red">**RED**</span>: make it fail
     add another test to `test_assertion_errors_with_none`
     ```python